Investors' Relief: Attracting Investment Into Business

 Investors may have to assess on subscribing for shares how optimistic they feel about any potential gain.
 Do they want to benefit from Investors' Relief in the first place, as this will dictate whether they want to take a remunerated post or not?

-As always there are strict qualifying conditions some of which mirror those for Entrepreneurs' Relief and some for Enterprise Investment Scheme (EIS).
+As always there are strict qualifying conditions some of which mirror those for Business Asset Disposal Relief and some for Enterprise Investment Scheme (EIS).
 Great care should be taken by any investor looking to obtain this relief.

 In summary, Investors' Relief is available for those that want to invest in a company, but do not want to be actively involved.